edanalytics/txedexchange_ea_release_notes/leadership_analytics_release_notes.md

 # Leadership Analytics Release Notes

+## 1.1.0 - 03/10/2024

+- Removed future exit dates from enrollment dashboard withdraw counts
+- Added subheaders to district charts in Attendance and Chronic Absenteeism dashboards
+- Enhancements to dashboard descriptions

 ## 1.0.0 - 01/31/2024

 This version introduced a Profile dashboard that allows district administrators and school leaders to explore summary metrics related to domains covered in the platform such as enrollment, attendance, behavior, and grades.